ganeshkcs/END2/S1/Readme.md

 * make sure there are in total 44 parameters
 * run it for 2001 epochs

-Link to Colab file https://github.com/ganeshkcs/END2/blob/master/S1/END2_0_Session_1.ipynb
+Link to the file https://github.com/ganeshkcs/END2/blob/master/S1/END2_0_Session_1.ipynb